Death of Jeffrey Epstein: Investigations

 Judge Richard Berman dismissed all charges against Epstein on August 29.
 As a result, the sex-trafficking investigations and media attention shifted to his alleged associates, like Brunel, Prince Andrew, and Ghislaine Maxwell.
 In 2025, according to documents obtained by Axios, the Justice Department under the second Trump administration concluded that Epstein was not murdered and there was no purported "client list" featuring names of Epstein's associates.
 It also released footage of Epstein's cell during his death, though it was missing one minute and was likely modified.
 On July 8, 2025, Trump was asked if Epstein had ties with any foreign agencies, to which he replied with; "Are you still talking about Jeffrey Epstein?
-This guy's been talked about for years."; and "We have Texas and all this other stuff, and you're still talking about this creep?" (a reference to the Central Texas floods earlier that month).
+This guy's been talked about for years."; and "We have Texas and all this other stuff, and you're still talking about this creep?".
 Bondi then claimed there indeed was no client list, and that the reason a minute was missing from the footage of Epstein's cell was because "the minute [from the camera] is missing every night."
 Trump later claimed on Truth Social that the Epstein files were created by Democrats, saying; "Why are we giving publicity to files written by Obama, Crooked Hillary, Comey, Brennan, and the losers and criminals of the Biden administration?"

+Tova Noel, one of the MCC guards on duty at the time of Epstein's death, was asked to testify before the House Oversight Committee in March 2026.
+Her testimony was postponed.